History of Seacroft: Seacroft Green Shopping Centre

 In 1999, work began clearing the site and in the 2000s (decade) the new 'Seacroft Green Shopping Centre' opened.
 The Tesco was cited at the time to be the largest supermarket in Europe, a claim which may not have been true.
 It was however still an enormous supermarket spread over two levels (the second being a large mezzanine level).
 The car park was also enlarged and other shop units were built along the side of the supermarket, making the centre a crescent shape.
-The huge supermarket as well as the other shops promised to create hundreds more jobs then would be lost through the loss of trade in the Civic Centre, this was no doubt one factor which made the redevelopment favourable with many Seacroft residents.
+The huge supermarket as well as the other shops promised to create hundreds more jobs than would be lost through the loss of trade in the Civic Centre; this was no doubt one factor which made the redevelopment favourable with many Seacroft residents.